Picard-Vessiot Extensions of Real Differential Fields: Preliminaries

+Let us assume that $K$ is a formally real differential field with real closed field of constants $k$, $\cL(Y)=0$ a~linear differential equation defined over $K$ and $L|K$ a Picard--Vessiot extension for $\cL(Y)=0$.
+In this case, we note that the set $\operatorname{DHom}_K(L,L({\rm i}))$ of $K$-differential morphisms from $L$ to $L({\rm i})$ is in bijection with the set $\operatorname{DAut}_{K({\rm i})} L({\rm i})$ of $K({\rm i})$-differential automorphisms of $L({\rm i})$.
+We define the differential Galois group of $L|K$ as the set $\operatorname{DHom}_K(L,L({\rm i}))$ with the group structure obtained by transferring the one of $\operatorname{DAut}_{K({\rm i})} L({\rm i})$ via the above bijection.
+The differential Galois group has the structure of a $k$-defined linear algebraic group (see \cite[Proposition~4.1]{CHS}).
+We note that the proof of the existence of a formally real Picard--Vessiot extension for a linear differential equation defined over a formally real differential field with real closed field of constants given in \cite[Theorems~3.2 and~3.3 and Corollary~3.4]{CHS} is not right.
+The remaining proofs in~\cite{CHS} are correct.

-Let $L|K$ be a real Picard-Vessiot extension for a linear differential equation $\cL(Y)=0$ defined over a real field $K$, with differential Galois group a simple linear differential group $G$ defined over the real closed field of constants $k$ of $K$.
-We want to determine the differential Galois group of each of the Picard-Vessiot extensions of $K$ for $\cL(Y)=0$.
+In the sequel, $K$ will denote a formally real differential field with real closed field of constants~$k$, $\cL(Y)=0$ a linear differential equation defined over $K$, $L|K$ a formally real Picard--Vessiot extension for $\cL(Y)=0$ and $G$ the differential Galois group of $L|K$.
+We want to determine the number of Picard--Vessiot extensions of $K$ for $\cL(Y)=0$, up to $K$-differential isomorphism, and the differential Galois group of each of them.